 The colorful frescoes depict the hierarchy of Greco-Roman gods.
-Gods depicted are Bacchus, the god of wine; Vulcan, god of fire and metalworking; Vesta, goddess of the hearth, home, and family; Apollo, god of healing, medicine and archery, and of music and poetry; Jupiter, king of the gods and of the sky and thunder; and Pluto, god of the underworld; Mercury, god of merchants and travelers; Mars, god of war; Minerva, goddess of war and the Arts; and Aesculap, the god of medicine.
+Gods depicted are Bacchus, the god of wine; Vulcan, the god of fire and metalworking; Vesta, goddess of the hearth, home, and family; Apollo, the god of healing, medicine and archery, and of music and poetry; Jupiter, king of the gods and of the sky and thunder; Pluto, god of the underworld; Mercury, god of merchants and travelers; Mars, god of war; Minerva, goddess of war and the Arts; and Aesculap, the god of medicine.

 25. Learn About Classic Art at the Old Gallery